Successive common envelope events from multiple planets: Two-planet CE scenario

 \subsection{Expansion of the envelope during CE1}

-While it is possible that the primary star could expand on its canonical evolutionary time ($\gtrsim\!\Myr$) to eventually engulf planet~2, this time is much longer than typical CE plunge times of days to years.
-Here we explain why planet~2 could be engulfed, simply as a \textit{result} of CE1.
+While it is possible that the primary star could expand on its canonical evolutionary time ($\gtrsim\!\Myr$) to eventually engulf planet~2, this time is much longer than typical CE plunge times of days to years \citep[e.g.][]{Chamandy+20}.
+Here we explain why planet~2 could be engulfed as a \textit{result} of CE1.

-During CE1, energy is predominantly deposited into the envelope near its base, due to the $1/r$ potential and centrally condensed structure of the evolved star.
-We expect the envelope to dynamically respond by expanding.
+During CE1, energy is predominantly deposited at the base of the envelope, due to the $1/r$ potential and centrally condensed evolved star.
+We expect the envelope to respond by expanding.
 To estimate the expansion, we equate the initial energy just after CE1 with the final energy after the envelope has adjusted.
-While the envelope might incur oscillations \citep{Clayton+17}, we are interested in the maximum radius reached, so neglecting this possibility implies that our model is conservative.
-Likewise, we neglect the possible release of recombination energy as the envelope expands, also a conservative choice.
-We do not include a bulk kinetic energy term for the bound envelope but do allow for the possibility that escaping winds are launched.
-We obtain
+The envelope might oscillate \citep{Clayton+17}, but we are only interested in the maximum radius reached.
+We also neglect any recombination energy release during expansion.
+We do not include a bulk kinetic energy term for the bound envelope but allow for escaping winds.
+We also do not consider the consequences of accretion for nuclear fusion \citep{Siess+Livio99a,Siess+Livio99b}.\footnote{Fusion releasing a fraction $f$ of rest energy can energize more than accretion if $\gtrsim {GM\w/(fc^2R\w)}$ of accreted mass fuses.} We obtain

 where $E\ej$ is the energy of the ejecta (wind), which is not well constrained.
-If the ejecta leaves at the escape speed, it will remove only a net thermal energy because bulk kinetic and potential energies sum to zero in this case.
+If the ejecta leaves at the escape speed, it will remove only a net thermal energy, as bulk kinetic and potential energies sum to zero.
 For convenience, we write